Protect Your Car From Auto Theft

 Auto Theft Prevention

-According to the National Insurance Crime Bureau (NICB), the nation’s leading non-profit organization exclusively dedicated to preventing, detecting and defeating insurance fraud and vehicle theft, two vehicles are stolen every minute in the United States.
+According to the National Insurance Crime Bureau (NICB), the nation’s leading non-profit organization exclusively dedicated to preventing, detecting and defeating insurance fraud and vehicle theft, a vehicle is stolen every 33 seconds in the United States, which means roughly 1 million vehicles are stolen each year.
 Car thefts can occur anytime—at random on different days of the week and times of the day.
 Auto thefts occur with greater frequency where large groups of cars are parked for extended periods of time, such as shopping centers, colleges, sporting events, movie complexes or large apartment complexes.*

 Precautionary measures can minimize your chances of becoming a victim of auto theft.
 Here are some tips you can use to minimize the likelihood that you will be a victim:

 - Never leave any keys in the car or ignition—even inside a locked garage, or in hide-a-key boxes.

 - Always close your windows and lock the car—even if it is parked in front of your house.

 - Never leave valuables or packages in plain view—even if your car is locked.

 - When possible, park in high-traffic and well-lit areas.

 - Install a mechanical device that locks the steering wheel, column or brakes.